iiasa/Condor_run_R/configuring.md

 Default value: `FALSE`

 Retain the bundle in the [log directory of the run](#condor_dir) when set to `TRUE`.
-Can be useful for locally analyzing execute-point-side issues with jobs.
+Can be useful for locally analyzing execution-point-side issues with jobs.

 ### RETAIN_SEED_ARTIFACTS